Overview of the IELTS Listening Test

 Improving your Listening Skills

 Many of our pupils need to get at least one Band 8 for visa application or scholarship purposes.
-This article will detail the exact steps you must take if you need to get a Band 8 in IELTS Listening.
+This article will detail the exact steps you must take if you need to get a Band 8 in listening.

 Podcasts offer you an insight into what you can expect if you actually lived in an English speaking country.
 There are also so many of them, that you can pick the ones that suit your interests.